bytebase/bytebase.com/content/docs/security/database-permission/query.md

 ### Assign at Workspace level

-`Workspace Admin` can assign `Project Querier` role at the workspace level.
+`Workspace Admin` can assign `SQL Editor User` role at the workspace level.
 This will grant query permission to _all databases_ within _all projects_.

-From the workspace page, go to **IAM & Admin > Members**, **Grant Access** to Select users/groups and assign `Project Querier` to them.
+From the workspace page, go to **IAM & Admin > Members**, **Grant Access** to Select users/groups and assign `SQL Editor User` to them.

 ![assign-workspace](/content/docs/security/database-permission/query/assign-workspace.webp)

-## Request Project Querier Role
+## Request SQL Editor User Role

 <PricingPlanBlock feature_name='QUERY_EXPORT_APPROVAL_WORKFLOW' />

 <TutorialBlock url="/docs/tutorials/just-in-time-part1/" title="Just-in-Time Database Access" />

-Users can also apply for `Project Querier` role by submitting an issue.
+Users can also apply for `SQL Editor User` role by submitting an issue.
 Approval flow matches the `Request Querier Role` in [custom approval](/docs/administration/custom-approval/) if configured.

 ### Request at Project level